AayushRajthala99/vuln-jwt-decoder/README.md

 This project is open-source and available under the MIT License.

 Feel free to contribute or report issues on the [GitHub repository](https://github.com/AayushRajthala99/vuln-jwt-decoder).

+## Disclaimer
+This project is created solely for educational purposes.
+It is intended to demonstrate the vulnerabilities associated with improper handling of JWT tokens and user input.
+Users are encouraged to understand the security implications of these vulnerabilities and to apply best practices in their own applications.
+The author does not take any responsibility for any misuse or malicious use of this code.
+Please use this project responsibly and ethically.